SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 <h3>The goal here is to calculate <i>a Loading Score</i> for each A&E sites dynamicaly.</h3>
  - The Statistical/ML Approach
+   The <i>Loading Function</i> can be applied to each A&E site to get Ditribution of Patient Load across all sites in the network.
+Sites with a lower load score will take on more patients.
+Hospitals with higher laod scores will take on fewer patients or will redirect patients.
+Then we minimize the standard deviation from this distribution.
+By minimizing the standard deviation of the load scores, we ensure that no single site is being overwhelmed while others remian underused.
+This aligns with the Airport Analogy of directing passengers to less bsuy counters or terminals to balance the service demands.

+### Enhanced Airport-Style Management along with the Loading Function
+  - Segementation and Pre-Sorting
+      - Improvement with the Loading Function: In addition to patient severity and syptoms, the Load Score becomes a key-factor in the pre-arrival triage:
+      - If Site A has a high load score and Site B has a low load score, non-urgent cases are rerouted to the Site B automatically.
+  - Real-Time updates adjust these scores, ensuring dynamic re-allocation
+  - Patients receive messages like:
+     - <i>"Site A is currently full.
+Please proceed to MIU Site B for faster care"</i>
+     - <i>"Estimated Wait Time at Site B: 2 hours.
+Estimated Wait Time at Site C: 30 mins"</i>
+  <b>Example: Apps or Kiosks can Compute the best A&E site option the following way: <br>Best A&E Site = min(Load Score + Travel Time)</b>

 ## Casino Psychology